sundarsms1975/user-role-management/README.md

 Installation
 =============
 This utility is built on python version 3.6 in-built packages, it just needs a python module called "ast", which cleans up JSON file or JSON String.

+Note :
+       This tool will not work properly in python 2.7.

 1. Set a base directory under any drive or filesystem path